Hacks, Resources, and Rights: Pregnant at University

 Uninterrupted Study

 Want to continue your studies without taking a break?
-This is permissible in most areas and accommodations are made to ensure a smooth transition to student parenthood.
+This is permissible in most areas, and accommodations are made to ensure a smooth transition to student parenthood.
 Specifics for your region are listed below.

-Switching to Part Time
+Switching to Part-Time

-Part time studies usually means taking 2 to 3 classes per semester.
+Part-time studies usually means taking 2 to 3 classes per semester.
 The advantages include:

 • Lower tuition cost